bsc-iitm/python-textbook/docs/chapter-4/lesson-4.3.md

 They are different!
 The `x` inside `foo` is different from the `x` outside `foo`.

 - The scope of the name `x` inside `foo` is local; it is a local variable.
 This is because of the first rule: a variable that is assigned a value inside the function becomes a local variable.
 Since `x` is assigned a value in line-2, it becomes a local variable.
 - The scope of the `x` outside `foo` is global.
-Though there is another `x` inside the function `foo`, that cannot be accessed outside the function.
+Though there is another `x` inside the function `foo`, it cannot be accessed outside the function.

 This may start to get a little confusing.
 How does Python internally manage local and global variables?
 For this, we will briefly turn to the concept of namespaces.
 This will give a different perspective to the problem of name resolution.